 Instead of directly placing plastic straws in the recycling bin, put them first into a larger container that is also made out of polypropylene, or type 5 plastic.

-This way, the plastic straws stored in the larger polypropylene container won’t get caught in recycling machinery.
-Therefore, they will get recycled with other pieces of polypropylene.
+This way, the plastic straws stored in the larger polypropylene container won’t fall through the cracks of conveyor belts during the sorting process.
+Therefore, they will make it past the sorting process and get recycled with other pieces of polypropylene.

 Some examples of type 5 plastic containers that straws can be placed into include plastic take-out containers, microwavable plastic containers, and margarine tubs or other similar containers.